RobbieJennings/nix-config/docs/nixos-options.md

-Whether to enable enables audio using pipewire\.
+Whether to enable audio using pipewire\.